rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

         addresses: [8.8.8.8,8.8.4.4]
 ```

-Save your changes (`SHFT:wq!`) and exit the container.
+Save your changes and exit the container.

-Now restart the container:
+Restart the container:

 ```
 lxc restart ubuntu-test
 ```

-When you list your containers again, you should see our new static IP:
+When you list your containers again, you will see your static IP:

 ```
 +-------------------+---------+----------------------+------+-----------+-----------+